devzendo/transputer-emulator/README.md

 The distribution currently builds under the following systems:
 * Mac OSX 'El Capitan' 10.11 (untested on more recent versions)
 * Windows 7 (untested on more recent versions especially 10)
+* CentOS Linux 7.4 Intel x86-64

+* Raspbian Stretch (ongoing)

 Later I intend to provide builds for:
 * Ubuntu Linux 16.04.4 LTS Intel x86-64
-* CentOS Linux 7.4 Intel x86-64

 Prerequisites:
 - All Operating Systems:
-  - Mercurial.
-I use SourceTree on OSX and Windows, or TortoiseHg on Windows, and hg on Linux.
+  - Mercurial (to download the source).
+I use SourceTree on OSX and Windows, TortoiseHg on Windows, and hg on Linux.
   - Git (for CMake to download GoogleTest).
 Command line tool needs to be on the PATH.
   - Python (2.x or 3.x is fine) (required by the GoogleTest build)
   - Java 8 JDK (for Maven).
   - Apache Maven.
 I use 3.6.0.
 (You can build without it, it's just doing some preprocessing, running cmake in various stages, and is used for packaging and overall build control.)
   - CMake.
 I use 3.10.3.
-  - If you want to build the client-examples programs, you'll need
+  - If you want to build the client-examples programs, you'll need the
     <a href="https://bitbucket.org/devzendo/transputer-macro-assembler">DevZendo.org Transputer Macro Assembler</a>
     installed and on your PATH.
 - OSX: